-- 23. Server's request for third ball.
-When a server requests three balls, the receiver shall comply when the third ball is readily available.
-Distant balls shall be retrieved at the end of a game. - 24.
+- 7. Server's request for third ball.
+If your opponent requests 3 balls when serving you should comply if the third ball is readily available.
+Distant balls or balls on other courts should be retrieved at the end of a game. - 8.
 Foot Faults.
-A player may warn his opponent that the opponent has committed a flagrant foot fault (one that is clearly visible from the receiver's side of the court).
-If the foot faulting continues, the player may attempt to locate an official.
-If no official is available, the player may call flagrant foot faults.
-Compliance with the foot fault rule is very much a function of a player's personal honor system.
-The plea that he should not be penalized because he only just touched the line and did not rush the net is not acceptable. - 25.
-Service call in doubles.
-In doubles the receiver's partner should call the service line, and the receiver should call the sideline and the center service line.
-Nonetheless, either partner may call a ball that he clearly sees. - 26.
+You may notify your opponent that they have committed a flagrant foot fault (as long as it is clearly visible from your side of the court).
+If you are serving and are advised by your opponent that you are foot faulting, then you should take action to correct your behaviour once informed.
+You may not expect to be excused your foot faulting because it is your established serving habit, or because you only just touched the line and did not create an advantage in the point. - 9.
 Service calls by serving team.
-Neither the server nor his partner shall make a fault call on the first service even if they think it is out because the receiver may be giving the server the benefit of the doubt.
-But the server and his partner shall call out any second serve that either of them clearly sees out. - 27.
+If you are serving, neither you nor your partner shall make a fault call on the first service even if you think it is out because the receiver may be giving you the benefit of the doubt.
+But you and your partner should call out any second serve that either of you clearly sees out. - 10.
 Service let calls.
 Any player may call a service let.
-The call shall be made before the return of serve goes out of play or is hit by the server or his partner.
-If the serve is an apparent or near ace, any let shall be called promptly.
+You should make the call before the return of serve goes out of play or is hit by the server or their partner.
+If the serve is an apparent or near ace, any let must be called promptly.
+Note that some circuits (junior tennis) no longer use the service let rule. - 11.
+Obvious faults.
+When receiving you should not put into play or hit over the net an obvious fault.
+To do so may be considered a form of gamesmanship.
+On the other hand, if the receiver believes that they cannot call your serve a fault and gives you the benefit of a close call, you (the server) are not entitled to replay the point.